rafszych/2D-simulation/README.md

-Collisions are not yet perfect - there are some issues with direction change after collision and soetimes particles get stuck to eachother.
+Collisions are not yet perfect - sometimes particles fly through eachother and there are some issues with incorrect direction change after collision.